 It wants and needs nutrients to do its job!!

-Follow these tips, not just for a safe healthy detox, but to transform your diet, digestion, and body for good.
+Follow these tips, not just to have a safe and healthy detox, but to transform your diet, digestion, and body for good.

 1. Eat for YOUR nutritional needs

 The emphasis is on YOUR needs.
 We make the mistake when we follow diets, that one specific plan that works for millions will work for us too.